You are here:

-The charts and table below summarize the overall funding patterns for R01 applications, including 3 R01 applications that were issued as R37 MERIT Awards.
-(See https://www.niams.nih.gov/About_Us/Budget/10_budget_detail.asp for explanations of the R01 and R37 mechanisms).
+The charts and table below summarize the overall funding patterns for R01 applications, including 1 R01 application that was issued as an R37 MERIT Award.
+(See https://www.niams.nih.gov/About_Us/Budget/11_budget_detail.asp for explanations of the R01 and R37 mechanisms).
 Only applications that received a percentile ranking are included.
 When an amended application is considered in the same fiscal year as the original, only the most recent submission is counted.

 Funding Patterns for R01 applications:

 Figure 1 summarizes the number of R01 applications received and grants funded at each percentile, among all investigators.

 Figure 1 — R01 Applications from All Investigators